The 46 Best Podcasts for Your Next Road Trip or Long Flight

 28. Who, When, Wow!

-A fun look at spooky and/or obscure historical stories, hosted by “aspiring time travel detective” Carly Q. Recent episodes dug deep into tales about the Loch Ness Monster and the Mystery of Eilean Mor (the disappearance of three lighthouse keepers in 1900).
-Episodes run about a half-hour and are perfect for kids ages 8 and up.
+An engaging look at obscure historical stories, hosted by “aspiring time travel detective” Carly Q. Recent episodes dug deep into the mysterious disappearance of bank robber D. B. Cooper and why the pineapple is a symbol of welcome.
+Episodes run about a half-hour and are perfect for kids ages eight and up.
 The podcast website provides additional activities, too.

 29. A Way with Words

 Slang, new words, dialects, grammar, and word games are a few of the topics that journalist Martha Barnette and lexicographer Grant Barrett discuss on their long-running podcast.
 They answer callers’ questions about words, discuss vocabulary that’s appeared in the news, and ponder linguistic curiosities from around the world.
-(If you’ve ever wondered what it means to “talk like a sausage,” this is for you.)
 While not specifically designed for children, the pair have created a fun, educational, and family-friendly show.

 31. Good Night Stories for Rebel Girls

 These 20-minute-ish episodes featuring narration about the lives of inspiring women are a good listen for kids ages six and up and for grown-ups, too.
-This self-described “fairy tale podcast” shares the histories of figures like Frida Kahlo, Harriet Tubman, and Celia Cruz.
+It’s a self-described “fairy-tale podcast” that explores famous figures like Frida Kahlo, Harriet Tubman, and Celia Cruz.
+A recent miniseries called “Growing Up Powerful” teaches wellness through several lenses.

 32. Brains On!